 By populating the TNAuthList extension in a delegate end-entity certificate, the SCA is asserting that the VoIP Entity that is the subject of the certificate is authorized to utilize that set of TNs as calling TNs when originating any call.
 Similarly, an SCA populating the TNAuthList extension in a delegate intermediate certificate is asserting that the subject SCA entity (e.g., a V-SCA) is authorized to delegate the use of these TNs to other VoIP Entities.
 Any relying party (entities verifying PASSporTs signed with the associated credentials as described in Clause 6.2 below) may assume the authorization is effective during the validity period of the certificate.
+This implies that there is a TN authorization management procedure that is an input to delegate certificate issuance, and any certificate re-issuance procedures must be responsive to changing TN authorizations (additions, deletions, porting activity, etc.).

+An entity that operates an SCA and that that provides TN authorization status information via the OCSP method, instead of via delegate certificates populated directly with the TNAuthList extension, maintains the associations between VoIP Entities and their authorized TNs as part of the SCA operator’s normal business processes and stores the authorization information within its operations and/or security management systems.
+For example, a TNSP operating an STI-SCA may maintain the associations in a subscriber record database, or a brand entity operating a V-SCA may maintain TN delegations to business process outsourcing (BPO) providers in a vendor management system.
+In this case the entire list of TNs authorized to any VoIP Entity are only maintained in the internal systems of the authorizing and authorized entities and do not need to be exposed to outside parties as a signed document, as occurs when a delegate certificate contains a complete TNAuthList by value.
+The set of TNs authorized to an entity may change at any time independent of any certificate management processes but often persist for long timeframes (days, months, or years).
+While any mismatches between TNs that have been allocated by the authorizing party and those in use by the entity using or further allocating the TN can be detected by a verifier through the OCSP query as described below, it is assumed that the entities use good business and security management practices to keep their lists of allocations synchronized.
+These mechanisms and practices are outside the scope of this document.
+At the level of the TN issuer that is also operating an SCA, the allocations of TNs to a VoIP Entity and the status of the delegate certificates also issued to the VoIP Entity are inputs to the OCSP server or response generation process as described in Clause 5.3.8, below.

+Certificate and TN Authorization Status via OCSP

-This implies that there is a TN authorization list management procedure that is an input to delegate certificate issuance, and any certificate re-issuance procedures must be responsive to changing TN authorizations (additions, deletions, porting activity, etc.).An entity operating an STI-SCA or V-SCA that issues delegate certificates containing the AIA extension referencing access to a TNAuthList using an accessMethod of id-ad-ocsp must ensure that the AIA accessLocation URL references an OCSP service that is available to provide scope information about its issued delegate certificates for the validity period of the certificate.
+An entity operating an STI-SCA or V-SCA that issues delegate certificates containing the AIA extension referencing access to TN authorization status using an accessMethod of id-ad-ocsp must ensure that the AIA accessLocation URL references an OCSP service that will be available to provide certificate status and associated TN authorization status as defined in draft-ietf-stir-certificates-ocsp for the validity period of the certificate.
 The STI-SCA or V-SCA may choose to either host the OCSP service itself or to designate a trusted 3rd-party to host the OCSP service.

 If the OCSP service is hosted by the SCA itself, then the SCA shall sign responses to OCSP queries with the same credentials that signed the issued delegate certificate that is being verified.